omgnetwork/omgx_wallet/contracts/README.md

     _;
 }
 ```

-Only the close trader allows to close the swap.

 `_timelock` prevents people from expiring the swap before a certain time.
 It's not useful for the Varna, so it's removed.